-The biologics facility is configured to manufacture one of the latest biologic compounds to hit the market, Humira (adalimumab), a CAT-derived human anti-TNFa (tumour necrosis factor a) monoclonal antibody.
+The biologics facility is configured to manufacture one of the latest biologic compounds to hit the market, Humira (adalimumab), a CAT-derived human anti-TNFα (tumour necrosis factor α) monoclonal antibody.

-Humira was previously manufactured at the Worcester, a Massachusetts facility, but production will now centre on the Puerto Rico operation.
+Humira was previously manufactured at the Worcester in Massachusetts but production will now centre on the Puerto Rico operation.

-This will leave Worcester acting in a supporting role and also in the research and development of new compounds such as ABT-874, an investigational anti-interleukin / anti-interleukin 23 biologic for autoimmune diseases, such as Crohn's disease and psoriasis.
+This will leave Worcester acting in a supporting role in the research and development of new compounds such as ABT-874, an investigational anti-interleukin / anti-interleukin 23 biologic for autoimmune diseases such as Crohn’s disease and psoriasis.

 Abbott Laboratories’ project

 The Abbott facility in Puerto Rico is called Abbott Biotechnology (ABL).
-In February 2007 it was approved by the US FDA to carry on the commercial production of Humira for the US market.
+In February 2007 it was approved by the US Food and Drug Administration (FDA) to carry on the commercial production of Humira for the US market.

 The facility was opened to support the large-scale production of Humira, as well as undertaking the commercial development of other biologic agents in the Abbott pipeline.